-- Select one of the following options and click Continue. - Apply RAID Configuration specified in Hardware Configuration - Retain existing configuration on the system
+- 4. Select one of the following options and click Continue. - Apply RAID Configuration specified in Hardware Configuration - Retain existing configuration on the system \

-The Configure the Disk Partition for Red Hat Enterprise Linux 6.2 64-bit screen is displayed.
+The Configure the Disk Partition for Red Hat Enterprise Linux 6.3 64-bit screen is displayed.

-5. Select the file system for boot partition, enter the size of the virtual disk available, and click Continue.

-The Network Adapter(s) Configuration screen is displayed.

-Enter the appropriate information about the network adapters on your system and click Continue.

-The Enter Configuration Information for Red Hat Enterprise Linux 6.2 64-bit screen is displayed.

-7. Fill in the appropriate fields and click Continue.
+- Select the file system for boot partition, enter the size of the virtual disk, and click Continue.
+5. The Network Adapter(s) Configuration screen is displayed. - 6.
+Specify the required information about the network adapters on your system and click Continue.
+The Enter Configuration Information for Red Hat Enterprise Linux 6.3 64-bit screen is displayed. - Specify the required details and click Continue.
+7.